microsoft/fluentui/packages/web-components/docs/api-report.md

 export interface AccordionItem extends StartEnd {
 }

-// @public (undocumented)
+// @public
-export const accordionItemDefinition: FASTElementDefinition<typeof AccordionItem>;
+export const AccordionItemBaseName = "accordion-item";

 // Warning: (ae-missing-release-tag) "AccordionItemMarkerPosition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //